dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/release-notes/cpp-10.md

 ### Changed

-*	Changed the upper limit to the `duplicateForgetTime`, which is 3 minutes.
+*	Changed the upper limit to the `DuplicateForgetTime`, which is 3 minutes.
-*	Changed the timing of `onOriginalImageResultReceived` so that it is triggered immediately after receiving the image.
+*	Changed the timing of `OnOriginalImageResultReceived` so that it is triggered immediately after receiving the image.
 *	Changed the constructors of the following classes from public to protected.
     *	`CImageTag`
     *	`CCapturedResultReceiver`